 Share the road.
 It’s common refrain among bicyclists.
 Unfortunately most drivers, especially in large metro areas like San Francisco, don’t heed this edict.

 As a result bikers are often struck by motorists.
-These accidents result in everything from a mild tumble with no injuries or damage to serious collisions that critical injure the biker, severely damage their bike, or both.
+These accidents result in everything from a mild tumble with no injuries, or damage to serious collisions that critically injure the biker, severely damage their bike, or both.

-Here’s an outline of the circumstances in which you may have grounds to file lawsuit and brief explanation of your possible compensation if you’re in a bike accident.
+Here’s an outline of the circumstances in which you may have grounds to file a lawsuit and a brief explanation of your possible compensation if you’re in a bike accident.

 PART I – Grounds for a Lawsuit in a Bike Accident

 Driver is Charged & Convicted of a Crime

 If you’re in a bike accident, and the driver of the car is charged and convicted of a crime due to their actions in the accident – that implies negligence on their part.
 In this situation, you have clear grounds for a personal injury lawsuit.

 If you’re struck by a car or otherwise injured by a motorist while riding your bike, your medical bills alone are large enough to warrant a lawsuit for personal injury.
 In this situation, you’re also likely to qualify for compensation due to pain and suffering.

 If you own an expensive bike and it’s severely damaged or totally destroyed in an accident, you’re entitled to damages.
 Even if you’re not injured, the driver is still responsible to repair, or more likely, replace your bike.